Blog Article

 8. Valley of Fire State Park

 There are dozens of unique and unforgettable ways to explore Las Vegas’s spectacular natural areas at any time of the year.
-Many top recreational destinations are located within easy reach of the city, which means you can make time for exploring nature in addition to enjoying all the sites and attractions within the city’s limits.
+Many top recreational destinations are located within easy reach of the city, so you can explore nature and enjoy all the sites and attractions within the city’s limits.